 The Netherlands has slightly over 400 municipalities or town councils.
 They focus on all matters relating to their own jurisdiction.
 Examples are zoning plans, traffic matters, environmental aspects, management of public spaces, business parks, etc. The municipal authorities issue permits for this.

 There are also other organisations that perform government duties.
 These are:

 - Regional Water Authorities are responsible for water management throughout the Netherlands.

 - Autonomous administrative authorities, such as the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV), the Government Road Transport Agency (Rijksdienst voor het Wegverkeer) and the Authority for Consumers and Markets (Autoriteit Consument en Markt).

 - Regional partnerships.

 - Public bodies for specific professions and trades, such as the Netherlands Bar Association (Nederlandse Orde van Advocaten).

 Some of these organisations are responsible for granting permits and licences or managing professional registers.

 Finding the right authority

 Always check which government body or organisation is competent as regards your activity.
-If you have any doubts, contact the municipality in which your business is operating.
+If you have any doubts, contact the council in which your business is operating.
 They can tell you who to turn to.